REI Co-op Sahara Roll-Up Review

 The integrated belt provides flexibility in the fit.
 These pants also come with traditional belt loops which seem as much for style as anything else.
 The button at the waist functions just fine and there is an extra one attached to the inside label in case the original gets lost.
 We like the idea of the roll-up snaps but ultimately wish they went up a little higher.
 We wouldn't use the snaps for water crossings; we'd just roll up the pants.
 These pants do offer UPF 50 sun protection.

-Coming in hot at $60, these pants are one of the least expensive in this review.
-We think they represent an excellent value.
+These pants are one of the least expensive in this review.
+We think they represent an great value.
 We found ourselves wearing them again and again around the house, even when we didn't have a trip planned.
-If you are a frequent traveler and need a comfy pair, or are looking forward to your next warm weather adventures, these pants won't burn a hole in your wallet.
+If you are a frequent traveler and need a comfy pair, or are looking forward to your next warm-weather adventures, these pants won't burn a hole in your wallet.

-The REI Sahara Roll-Up pants are comfortable and lightweight.
+The REI Co-op Sahara Roll-Up pants are comfortable and lightweight.
 They have a variety of pockets that we found to be generally useful.
-Though the fit is a little too loose for skinnier folks and they wouldn't be our first choice for wearing out in town after a day outdoors, these Best Buy winners still have a place in this lineup for the hiker who just needs a pair of pants to do their job at a decent price.
+Though the fit is a little too loose for skinnier folks and they wouldn't be our first choice for wearing out in town after a day outdoors, these pants still have a place in this lineup for the hiker who just needs a pair of pants to do their job at a decent price.